Kuljeanne/rsschool-cv/cv.md

 ## About Me

 Hi, My name is Zhana.
 Now I'm living in St Petersburg, Russia.
 I have a bachelor degree in economy(St Petersburg Politechnic University).
 After graduation i worked as a sales manager in constraction company, but there I realised that this job did not suit me.
 So i figured out frontend development.
 I tried some free courses, and decided to continue investigation of this field.
-Nowadays i'm a student of SkyPro web-developers course, and since december i started Rolling Scopes school corses.
+Nowadays i'm a student of SkyPro web-developers course, and since december i started Rolling Scopes school course.

 ## Skills